zdeslav/stout/README.md

                      ; expires.
 If ommitted, default is 5000 (5 s)
 SAMPLING_TIME = 60   ; How often will counters be averaged and evaluated, in
                      ; seconds.
-This is also the duration of baseline assessment ; If ommitted, 60 s is used as default ON_ERROR = LOG       ; LOG | STOP - how to react if limits are violated.
-If LOG ; is specified, violation will be logged and test will ; continue.
+This is also the duration of baseline assessment ; If ommitted, 60 s is used as default.
+Valid values are in ; range [10-3600]
+ON_ERROR = LOG       ; LOG | STOP - how to react if limits are violated.
+If LOG
+                     ; is specified, violation will be logged and test will ; continue.
 If STOP is specified, test will be aborted.